Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 ## 🧪 Methodology

+The complete workflow is implemented in a single script:

 1. Train baseline model on imbalanced data
-2. Apply SMOTE for oversampling
+2. Apply SMOTE to balance training data
-3. Generate synthetic data using CTGAN
+3. Generate synthetic samples using CTGAN
-4. Train Random Forest on all configurations
+4. Train Random Forest on all datasets
 5. Evaluate using:

    * Recall